Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 This project was developed independently by **Tyrone Gabriel Anderson**, a self-taught researcher working at the intersection of metaphysics, symbolic geometry, and simulation-based modeling.
 Built without institutional affiliation, the **Omnisyndetic Framework** and this calculator represent a personal, first-principles rethinking of how mass, charge, and structure can emerge purely from topological feedback.

-At its heart, this work is grounded in the belief that **education must be free**—not only in cost, but in imagination.
+At its heart, this work is grounded in the belief that **education must be free** not only in cost, but in imagination.
 Access to fundamental knowledge should never be limited by institutional boundaries, and the power to simulate, construct, and understand reality must belong to everyone.

 This calculator is the first **operational demonstration** of the Omnisyndetic Framework.
-It proves that physical properties such as mass, charge, and curvature can be derived **algebraically** from loop geometry alone—without quantum fields, particles, or constants.
+It proves that physical properties such as mass, charge, and curvature can be derived **algebraically** from loop geometry alone without quantum fields, particles, or constants.
 It is both a metaphysical offering and a technical tool: a call for open knowledge and a challenge to inherited assumptions.

 ---
 ## Rethinking Mass: Beyond the Higgs Mechanism

 The Omnisyndetic Framework provides a novel alternative to the standard narrative of mass generation.
-In contrast to the Standard Model of particle physics, which relies on **spontaneous symmetry breaking** via the Higgs field to grant mass to otherwise massless particles, this framework proposes that **mass is not something acquired**—but rather, **something remembered**.
+In contrast to the Standard Model of particle physics, which relies on **spontaneous symmetry breaking** via the Higgs field to grant mass to otherwise massless particles, this framework proposes that **mass is not something acquired** but rather, **something remembered**.

 ### Mass from Return, Not Interaction

 In this system, mass is the cost of **partial return**.
-Every baryon is modeled not as a particle in a field, but as a **triadic loop of relational closure** that attempts—but fails—to return perfectly.
+Every baryon is modeled not as a particle in a field, but as a **triadic loop of relational closure** that attempts but fails to return perfectly.
 This failure stores curvature tension, which expresses as mass.

 Where field theories require:
 - **Interaction terms**